Beniseeger/CICD_Project/README.md

 With the new submit, the following things were changed:

--   Build script is only triggered, when something is pushed to the main branch
+-   Build script is only triggered, when something is pushed to the main branch through filters
--   Environment variables where moved from elastic beanstalk to circle ci
+-   Environment variables where moved from elastic beanstalk to circle ci, see [CICD docu](./documentation/pipeline_process.md)

+*   A deploy script has been setup which handles the environment variables for elastic beanstalk

 -   The documentation was extended in infrastructure and pipeline_process
 -   A pipeline diagram has been added in [Pipeline docu](./documentation/pipeline_process.md)